dhanjal-lab/graphB3/README.md

 - **Highlighted substructures** will be stored in the `GraphB3_figures/` directory.

 ---
+## Data:
+- The data folder contains the BBB smiles data, which was used to train the model for graphB³

+---
+## WebServer:
+- Here is the link for the webserver: [https://webs.iiitd.edu.in/dhanjal/graphB3/]([https://webs.iiitd.edu.in/dhanjal/graphB3/)

+---

 ## Contributing
-If you would like to contribute to GraphB3, feel free to submit an issue or a pull request.
+If you would like to contribute to graphB³, feel free to submit an issue or a pull request.

 ---

 ## Citation
-If you use GraphB3 in your research, please cite the relevant paper (paper link and citation).
+If you use graphB³ in your research, please cite the relevant paper (paper link and citation).

 ---